olatkem2/World_Football_Data/README.md

 1. Docker: This is the local version container that will house our Airbyte's Extract and Load solutions/App.
 2. Airbyte: The Open source version that we will use to extract and load data from source to destination.
-3. Google Sheets: This is our Data source which is also scrapped data from the web.
+3. Google Sheets: This is our Data source
-4. PG Admin and Postgres: This will serve as an intermediate source to our destination.
+4. PG Admin and Postgres: This will serve as our destination.
 5. dbt Core: This is our development, test, deployment, documentation, transformation, modelling and scheduling tool for our models.
 6. Git and Github: This is our version control tool to enable collaboration and seamless CI[continuous Integration].
 7. VS Code: This is our Integrated Development Environment, IDE where we can easily make changes to a cloned branch of our project,commit and merge.